-- Here are a number of recommendations that will help to protect yourself and tighten security and which will contribute to making you a less likely victim:
+Here are a number of recommendations that will help tighten them, and which will contribute to making you a less likely victim:

-Be extremely careful when downloading from software sites.
-A high number of these sites use their own “download manager” which stealthily installs so called “optional” programs that cause pop ups, adverts and search diverts, unless you are scrupulous about watching what it does, and carefully uncheck every thing it offers, apart from the program that you actually want.
+- Be extremely careful when downloading from software sites.
+A high number of these sites use their own “download manager” which stealthily installs so-called “optional” programs that cause pop-ups, adverts and search divert, unless you are scrupulous about watching what it does, and carefully uncheck everything it offers, apart from the program that you actually want.

 - Watch out for sites that insist you need a special codec to watch the video or listen to music on the site.
 99% of the time they are trying to install malware.
 If you already have Windows Media player, Flash, Quick time or Real player installed, there should never be any need to install a special player or codec from the site.

-- Smart Screen Filter: Keeping it turned on at all times will protect yourself and tighten security a lot.
-If you are using Vista or Windows 7, then Internet Explorer 9 ( on vista) and 11 ( on W7) has an inbuilt smart filter that scans all websites that you visit and all web based downloads.
+- Smart Filter: Keep it turned on at all times.
+If you are using Vista or Windows 7, then Internet Explorer 8, 9, 10 and 11 has an inbuilt smart filter that scans all websites that you visit and all web based downloads.
 It will alert you and block access to known infected websites and unknown or malicious executable files that you are attempting to download.
 It won’t block Zip or Rar files.

 - Oracle Java

 I do not recommend that you have Java installed at all unless you absolutely need it.
 The amount of malware infections that occur due to Java vulnerabilities is so high nowadays.
 The vast majority of users get by very well without Java but If you do need it then: